-The opening vignette, "TELUS Embraces Social Learning," provides an outstanding example of how the company embraced social business tools to significantly reduce its learning budget while it increased the amount of learning and education available to its employees.
-Every business needs these very same technologies to succeed.
+The opening vignette, "TELUS Embraces Social Learning," provides an outstanding example of how the company embraced social business tools to significantly reduce its learning budget all the while it increased the amount of learning and education available to its employees.
+These technologies are the very same ones every business needs to succeed.